jbvillegas/CookieClicker/README.md

 # CookieClicker
-CookieClicker game automated by using Selenium
+CookieClicker game automated by a bot using Selenium.
+This simple project was moved from the directory to this Github repository.